TheDread-Pirate-Roberts/random_stuff_I_will_forget/home_server_setup.md

 ```
 sudo systemctl restart nginx
 ```
-If that checks out, meow is the time to go into your DNS records for whatever domain you want to use (if you want to use a domain name, you may be cool with just referencing the public ip address)
+If that checks out, meow is the time to go into your DNS records for whatever domain you want to use (if you want to use a domain name, you may be cool with just referencing the public ip address).

 Add an A name record. **NOTE** if you are using godaddy delete the parked A name record they default ya with.
 ![Screenshot 2023-06-03 at 12 38 00 PM](https://github.com/TheDread-Pirate-Roberts/random_stuff_I_will_forget/assets/60859971/951878e5-0f07-4e45-8a65-db2f059e922d)